-In addition to mental processes, listening entails three components: the speaker, the listener and the meaning being shared.
-How then do we ensure that our learners understand when they listen?
+The speakers' utterance.
+Listening entails three components: the speaker, the listener and the meaning being shared.
+How then do we ensure that our learners understand when they listen to?
 There are some factors that determine a listener's comprehension of utterance listened to.
-We will now present and discuss below some factors that determine a listener's comprehension of utterances.
+We present and discuss below some factors that determine a listener's comprehension of utterances.